-If you dislike children, mentally prepare yourself because they're everywhere in the museum.
-It's great to know the kids are learning...but parents actually keeping an eye on them would also be great!
+If you dislike children, mentally prepare yourself because they are everywhere.
+It's great to know the kids are learning... but parents actually keeping an eye on them would also be great.

-You can see otter in Monterey Bay for free, anytime you want.
+You can see otter and seals in Monterey Bay for free, anytime you want.
 I usually skip the otter exhibit (even though it is great!) for this reason.

 6. Listen to the music